1967 Dime Value Checker: Errors List & No Mint Mark Worth

 The Reverse Of The 1967 Dime

 The reverse features a torch at the center, symbolizing liberty and freedom.
-An olive branch appears on the left, representing peace.
-An oak branch on the right symbolizes strength and independence.
+An olive branch appears on the left, representing peace, while an oak branch on the right symbolizes strength and independence.

 The inscriptions “UNITED STATES OF AMERICA” and “ONE DIME” surround these central elements.
 The motto “E PLURIBUS UNUM” appears at the bottom.